 In September 2003 Paul ran the first YCI camp at Camp Columbia on Thetis Island with the help of Cst’s Michael Gee (Saanich PD), Peter Gill (VPD) and Todd Wellman (VPD).
 In 2012 the name for YCI was changed from Youth Combating Intolerance to Youth for Change and Inclusion as it more closely reflects the spirit of YCI.

-About 3 months ago from Paul's Twitter via IFTTT
+About a week ago from Paul's Twitter via Twitter for iPhone

-About 4 months ago from Paul's Twitter via IFTTT
+About a week ago from Paul's Twitter via IFTTT